 Every year, these internal complaints regulations and the corresponding procedure is evaluated and adjusted where necessary.
-An annual report is compiled for this evaluation which is passed on to the FPH IPC and management team.

-The evaluation is discussed with the IPC's staff group and its student group.
+An annual report is compiled for this evaluation which is passed on to the Education committee and director of FPH.
+The evaluation is discussed with the IPC's staff group and its student group of the Education committee.